-Lately, endometriosis seems to have become part of women’s regular subject to talk about.
-Endometriosis is one of those unfortunate conditions that take a women’s uterus hostage, and many times, without anyone even noticing.
+Endometriosis seems to have become part of women’s regular subject to talk about, being one of those unfortunate conditions that take a women’s uterus hostage, and many times, without anyone even noticing.

 Some of the signs of endometriosis are: